Word&Way News: Oct. 22

 Behind the Pulpit: Ann Hultquist.
 For the latest installment of our “behind the pulpit” series, Beau Underwood interviewed the pastor of Augustana Lutheran Church in Denver, Colorado.

 Into the Woods: Parent Like a Cross Country Coach.
 Sarah Blackwell explains how cross country running provides valuable lessons in raising children.

 Baptist Watchdog Flunks Forever 21, Praises H&M in Annual ‘Ethical Fashion’ Report.
 Kathryn Post reports on Baptist World Aid Australia’s 2021 Ethical Fashion Report scorecard that rated about 100 fashion companies.

 North Park University Faculty Say President Created a ‘Toxic Climate’ on Race.
 Yonat Shimron reports on the turmoil at a Evangelical Covenant Church school north of downtown Chicago, Illinois.

 Vice President Kamala Harris recorded an ad for Virginia Democratic gubernatorial candidate Terry McAuliffe.
 That’s not surprising.
 Lots of national Democrats have been campaigning for him in the tight race.
 But Harris’s ad was designed for churches to play during Sunday worship.
 But in the video, Harris doesn’t just encourage voting in general; she actively pushes votes for McAuliffe.

-All of this worries us.
+All of this is worrying.
 The ad, the visits, the explicitly partisan messages.
 It seems more brazen than we usually see in campaigns.
-And we’re afraid this strategy of campaigning in churches will only get worse.
+And I’m afraid this strategy of campaigning in churches will only get worse.
 In protecting the integrity of worship, there’s a lot more at stake here than the outcome of any single election.